Read time 8 minutes

 Run the command and see the results.

-2. Run the DBDC CHECKDB command
+2. Run the DBCC CHECKDB command

-DBDC is the command to run the routine checkup of the database, and it detects several issues affecting the database.
+DBDC is the command to run the routine checkup of the entire database, and it detects several issues affecting the database.

 DBCC CHECKDB ;

-How to repair a corrupt SQL database?
+How to repair corrupt SQL database?

 Kernel for SQL Database Recovery

-Kernel for SQL server recovery is probably the best software to deal with all kinds of SQL database corruption issues effectively.
-The software is extraordinarily programmed to fix all minor and major MDF (primary database files of SQL Server) file corruption issues with accuracy.
-Ensuring effortless database recovery in almost no time without causing any data loss, the software offers some really high-end features.
-In fact, the best and most remarkable aspect of the tool is its ability to restore all SQL database objects, including Tables, Columns, Indexes, Functions, Values, Keys, Views, Rules, Triggers, Stored Procedures, Checks, Default Values, User data types etc. Adding to that, it even provides complete support to restore multiple MDF files at the same time.
+In fact, the best and most remarkable aspect of the tool is its ability to quickly repair SQL database and restore all its objects, including Tables, Columns, Indexes, Functions, Values, Keys, Views, Rules, Triggers, Stored Procedures, Checks, Default Values, User data types etc. Adding to that, it even provides complete support to restore multiple MDF files at the same time.
 No matter whether the size of databases is big or too big, the tool quickly repair MDF file of any size.

 Kernel for SQL Database Recovery